Dataherald/dataherald/README.md

 Specifically the following fields must be manually set before the engine is started.

-LLM_MODEL is employed by the engine to generate SQL from natural language.
-You can use the default model (gpt-4-turbo-preview) or use your own deployed model.

 ```
 #OpenAI credentials and model
 # mainly used for embedding models and finetunung
 OPENAI_API_KEY =
-# Used for the reasoning LLM or the main LLM which chooses the tools to generate SQL
-LLM_MODEL =
 ORG_ID =

 #Encryption key for storing DB connection data in Mongo